 - A. Unethical actions, or the appearance of unethical actions, are unacceptable under any conditions.
-The policies and reputation of OC LAFCO depend to a very large extent on the following considerations. - B. Each employee must apply her/his own sense of personal ethics, which should extend beyond compliance with applicable laws and regulations in business situations, to govern behavior where no existing regulation provides a guideline.
-It is each employee's responsibility to apply common sense in business decisions where specific rules do not provide all the answers. - C. In determining compliance with this standard in specific situations, employees should ask themselves the following questions: - 1.
+The policies and reputation of OC LAFCO depend to a very large extent on the following considerations. - B. Each employee must apply her/his own sense of personal ethics, which should extend beyond compliance with applicable laws and regulations in business situations, to govern behavior where no existing regulations provide a guideline.
+It is each employee's responsibility to apply common sense in business decisions here specific rules do not provide all the answers. - C. In determining compliance with this standard in specific situations, employees should ask themselves the following questions: - 1.
 Is my action legal? - 2.
 Is my action ethical? - 3.
 Does my action comply with OC LAFCO policy? - 4.
-Am I sure Could my action does not appear to be inappropriate? - 5.
-Am I sure I would not be embarrassed or compromised if my action became known with the Organization or publicly? - 6.5.
-Am I sure that my Does my action meets my personal code of ethics and behavior?
+Could my action appear to be inappropriate? - 5.
+Does my action meet my personal code of ethics and behavior?

-Each employee should be able to answer "yes" to all of these questions before taking action.
+Each employee should be able to answer "yes" to all of these questions before acting.

 - D. Each OC LAFCO employee is responsible for the ethical business behavior of her/his subordinates.
-All employees and commissioners must weigh carefully all courses of action suggested in ethical as well as economic terms and base their final decisions on the guidelines provided by this policy as well as their sense of right and wrong. - E. All OC LAFCO staff will complete ethics training as required by the State of California.
+All employees and commissioners must carefully weigh all courses of action suggested in ethical as well as economic terms and base their final decisions on the guidelines provided by this policy as well as their sense of right and wrong. - E. All OC LAFCO staff will complete ethics training as required by the State of California.